Welcome – sort of

 What’s wrong with a writer having a website?
-Nothing of course, but I’d hoped to avoid the process anyhow, for the following (not altogether original) reasons.
+Nothing of course.
+But somehow I’d hoped to avoid having one, for the following (not altogether original) reasons.

 But like I said, this attitude doesn’t really fly these days.

 “What are you doing about your web presence?” an editor asked me pointedly a few years ago, when I was interviewing for a book proposal I’d written.
-The question immediately made me picture the column of Google-murk that must have popped up when she’d fed my name into her computer.
-If I lived in a world where it was increasingly difficult for a person to pick up a book without wondering whether the author had a blog, a Youtube channel or a twitter feed, then I probably owed it to the occasional Googler out there who was curious about something I’d written to provide at least a little basic accurate information about myself.
+The question immediately made me picture the column of Google-murk that must have popped up when she’d fed my name into her search engine.
+If I lived in a world where it was increasingly difficult for a person to pick up a book without wondering whether the author had a blog, a Youtube channel or a Twitter feed, then I probably owed it to the occasional web-searcher out there who was curious about something I’d written to provide at least a little accurate information about myself.

 So… here we go.
-As Wikipedia could tell you, I was born in 1962 and grew up just outside Washington, DC, where my father, the writer Peter Tompkins, lived because it was close to the Library of Congress, where he liked to do his research.
-I went to the Maret School in DC, Vassar College for a few months in the fall of 1980 (as narrated in my book The Beaten Path), and Sarah Lawrence College for a few years after that, until my father ran out of money to pay for it.
+I was born in 1962 and grew up just outside Washington, DC, where my father, the writer Peter Tompkins, lived because it was close to the Library of Congress, where he liked to do his research.
+I went to the Maret School in DC, Vassar College for a few months in the fall of 1980 (as narrated in my book The Beaten Path), and Sarah Lawrence College for a few years after that, until my father ran out of the money necessary to meet the heavy tuition.

-I’ve written five full-length books — what I tend to think of as the serious or “real” ones – a few shorter, not-so-serious ones that pop up on Amazon if you put my name in, and way, way too many articles for the Internet that were in large part written too fast and which now tend to make my teeth hurt when I look at them.
+I’ve written eight or so full-length books — what I tend to think of as the “real” ones – and a few shorter, not-so-serious ones that pop up on Amazon if you put my name in.
+I’ve also written way, way too many articles for the Internet: articles that were in large part written too fast, and which now tend to make my teeth hurt when I look at them.

-Then again, some of these articles are okay, and I really shouldn’t complain about any of them as they’re nothing but what one would expect from a well-intentioned writer with limited time and abilities who’s decided to simply start typing, for better or worse, whenever he’s asked to do so.
+Then again, some of these articles are okay, and I really shouldn’t complain about their still floating around out there, as they’re about what one would expect from a well-intentioned writer with limited time and finances and who, life being what it is, tends to write something whenever he’s asked to.

-To illustrate just how open-minded I’ve been in this regard: the first piece of writing I ever received a bona fide check for was called “My Orgasm in the Ocean,” and appeared, under the pseudonym of Tom Kennis, in the January ’87 issue of Penthouse Forum.
-I’d studied poetry while I was at Sarah Lawrence, and I still remember the night when, along with one of my Sarah Lawrence literary chums, I walked into a convenience store just outside of Northampton, Massachusetts, and saw the issue with my piece in it on the rack.
-I was stunned and excited, my friend horrified.
-After all those long, rarefied evenings discussing Rilke and Knut Hamsun, this was what my dream of being a writer had let to?
+To illustrate just how open minded I’ve been in this regard: the first piece of writing I ever received a bona fide check for (a then-staggering eight hundred dollars) was called “My Orgasm in the Ocean,” and appeared, under the pseudonym of Tom Kennis, in the January 1987 issue of a then-popular print journal called Penthouse Forum.
+I’d studied poetry while I was at Sarah Lawrence, and I still remember the night when, along with Greg Mirhej, one of my Sarah Lawrence literary chums, I walked into a convenience store just outside of Northampton, Massachusetts, and saw the issue of Forum with my piece in it there on the rack behind the clerk (where all the “no browsing” fare was stored).
+Beside myself with excitement, I slapped my four bucks down and rifled through the pages like a fledgling poet rifling through the literary journal that contains his first sonnet.
+Greg watched all this with a mix of puzzlement and horror.
+After all those long, rarefied evenings discussing Rilke and Philip Larkin, this was what my dream of being a writer had let to?

-I saw my friend’s point of course, but looking at those neat columns of print containing my very own (completely fabricated, highly unbelievable, and rather wordy) sentences, I realized that not only did I really want to become a writer; I wanted to become one sufficiently badly that I was ready to say “yes” to pretty much anything that anyone, anywhere, asked me to write.
+I saw Greg’s point, of course.
+But looking at those neat columns of print containing my very own (completely fabricated, highly unbelievable, and ridiculously wordy) sentences, and the fabulously absurd double-page illustration that accompanied them, I realized that not only did I really want to become a writer; I wanted to become one sufficiently badly that I was ready to say “yes” to pretty much anything that anyone, anywhere, asked me to write.

 Of course, I’m hardly the first writer to have chosen the path of I’ll-write-whatever-comes-my-way when confronted with this particular fork in the professional writer’s wood.
 So what?

 That’s where the Internet comes in again.
 One of the main reasons people – me included – look up a writer on the internet is to find out what he or she thinks – what that person’s basic orientations are.
-And because there’s so much stuff on the Internet written by me with varying levels of commitment, a web search tends to make it harder, rather than easier, to figure out who I am and whether one would or wouldn’t want to read something I’d written.
+And because there’s so much of my stuff on the Internet that was tailored to the demands of whoever had asked me to write it, a web search tends to make it harder, rather than easier, to figure out who I am and whether one would or wouldn’t want to read something I’d written.

-But… to state quickly what I spend much, much more time on in my books (in particular TheModern Book of the Dead): I feel that spiritually speaking, I’m a genuine product of my time.
-And my time is, more than anything else, one where all the formerly separate spiritual traditions are crashing into one another, creating a situation in which all the members of all the world’s faiths are being called upon to rewrite themselves WITHOUT compromising their core integrity.
-And not only that, but to do so quickly, before what’s left of the planet breaks down and we are thrust back into living situations that might be strongly conducive to what Ken Wilber calls “mythic membership” belief models.
-That is: we over here are right in what we believe, and you over there are wrong.
-If the globalization of the world has done any good, it’s in forcing people everywhere to come to terms with the sheer multiplicity of human belief, and the need to ground one’s own beliefs in a bedrock of tolerance for others, rather than knee jerk denials or blanket condemnations.
+If the globalization of the world has done any good, it’s in forcing people everywhere to come to terms with the sheer multiplicity of human belief structures, and the need to ground one’s own beliefs in a bedrock of tolerance for others, rather than knee jerk denials or blanket condemnations.
 World history has, in recent years, been forcing us to just such a re-visioning of our belief systems, and it’s a re-visioning we have to respond to not just within groups, but individually as well.

-If a label must be produced, then “Reicarnational crypto-Christian with some Buddhist/Taoist leanings but Stronger Hindu ones, with a pronounced interest in current ideas about the evolution of consciousness such as put forth by people like Owen Barfield, Ken Wilber, Jean Gebser, Rudolf Steiner, Douglass Fawcett, Michael Whiteman, and (with reservations) Teilhard de Chardin, who also believes very much in the Persian/Islamic metaphysical model of the personal imagination as outlined by Henry Corbin” will do as well as any.
+In a nutshell, I’m a Christian hermetist with some Buddhist/Taoist leanings but Stronger Hindu ones, with a pronounced interest in current ideas about the evolution of consciousness such as put forth by people like Owen Barfield, Ken Wilber, Jean Gebser, Rudolf Steiner, Douglass Fawcett, Michael Whiteman, and (with reservations) Teilhard de Chardin.
 I believe that we are spiritual beings, momentarily inhabiting physical bodies.
-I believe that the universe is in transit, but NOT in simple flux.
-I believe that we are going somewhere, that we were created for a purpose, and that that purpose is to discover our particularity and individuality without sacrificing our sense of unity with, and responsibility toward, all the other beings on our planet and in the universe, both in its physical and it more-than-physical levels.
+I believe that the universe is in transit.
+I believe that we are going somewhere, that we were created for a reason, and that that reason is to discover our fathomless inner particularity and individuality without sacrificing our sense of unity with, and responsibility toward, all the other beings on our planet and in the universe, both in its physical and its more-than-physical levels.

 In the rest of this site, I try to clarify the above through a discussion of aspects of my individual books.
-I hope that at least some of it will be of at least some use to that odd and occasional Googler or Binger out there who, for whatever reason, typed my name into their search box.
+I don’t know if it will be useful to anyone, but for the sake of the Internet, I’ve given it a shot.